Geo-Social Group Queries with Minimum Acquaintance Constraint: Social-aware R-trees

 \textbf{Complexity Analysis}.
 Let $n = |V|$ and $m = |E|$.
 In Algorithm~\ref{alg:compcbr}, the sorting step, i.e., Line 1, requires $O(nlogn)$ time complexity.
 Since the core number of a user in graph $G$ can be computed in $O(n + m)$ time, initializing $CBR_{v,c}$ in Lines 2-6 requires $O((n+m)n)$ time complexity.
-During CBR expansion in Lines 7-8, the movement of a bounding edge requires $O((n+m)n)$ time complexity.
+Further sorting step in Line 7 requires $O(nlogn)$ time complexity.
+During CBR expansion in Lines 8-9, the movement of a bounding edge requires $O((n+m)n)$ time complexity.
 In total, the time complexity of Algorithm~\ref{alg:compcbr} is $O((n+m)n)$.
-By applying a binary search to find a proper $u$ in CBR initialization and expansion, the time complexity can be reduced to $O((n+m)logn)$.
+By applying a binary search to find a proper $u$ in CBR initialization and a proper user to go through in CBR expansion, the time complexity can be reduced to $O((n+m)logn)$.
 Usually, $m>n$ in an LBSN, so the time complexity of Algorithm~\ref{alg:compcbr} is $O(mlogn)$.